 This Goop recipe is a huge winner with my kids, so I’m confident it’ll be a winner with yours too!

-Before we dive into this recipe, I’d love to give you a little snippet of information on some of the common ingredients found in many store-bought, and homemade, recipes for slime (keeping in mind that it’s not always easy to find ingredients listings on the store-bought stuff).
+Before we dive into this recipe, I’d love to give you a little snippet of information on some of the common ingredients found in many store-bought slimes, and homemade recipes (keeping in mind that it’s not always easy to find ingredients listings on the store-bought stuff).
 I have no doubt that many parents (and carers) simply have no idea what impact these products might be having on people and planet.

 Common mainstream slime ingredients